 Set the skis out to cool before leaving for the slopes.
 This way the melting snow won’t get stuck on bases and bindings.

 Wax your skis regularly.
 Suksen pohjamuovi on huokoista materiaalia.
 An unwaxed base gathers dirt and the ski won’t slide.
 Tip: Optiwax Glide Tapes hold the wax on for longer and the applying is easy.

 Freeride skis tend to get hit by sharp rocks.
 That’s all fine, but if the hit makes a puncture through the base, it should be fixed so that the moisture won’t get into the core of the ski.

-Unlike many other skis, PUSU Skis are varnished.
+Unlike many other skis, PUSU Skis’ skin is vanished, real wood.
 If the surface gets scraped during the season you can handle it with regular car wax.
 If the scrape is deep, the ski can be re-varnished.